-The grant date fair value of all awards granted to any non-employee director, plus all cash payable during the calendar year, may not exceed \$500,000.
+The grant date fair value of all awards granted to any non-employee director, plus all cash payable the event of certain changes in the capitalization of the Company.

-Shares Available for Awards: 10.875,000 shares of common stock over the term of the Second Amended 2010 Plan (after giving effect to the increase of 3,000,000 shares if the amendments are approved), subject to adjustment in the event of certain changes in the capitalization of the Company.
+Shares Available for Awards: 10,875,000 shares of common stock over the term of the Second Amended 2010 Plan (after giving effect to the increase of 3,000,000 shares if the amendments are approved), subject to adjustment in of March 1, 2017.

-If the amendments are approved by the shareholders, approximately 10,875,000 shares of common stock would have been available for the grant of new awards under the Second Amended 2010 Plan as of
+If the amendments are approved by the shareholders, approximately 10,875,000 shares of common stock would have been available for the grant of new awards under the Second Amended 2010 Plan as